-Every American (except vegetarians) gets a jones for a burger on the regular.
-Some might think it's a guilty pleasure from a healthy eating standpoint, but most usually cave in to this longing.
 From fast-food places to traditional sit-down restaurants, there are a ton of places to get a good, juicy burger in San Antonio.
-Whether you want an original bare burger with condiments or those loaded with cheese and/or refried beans or topped with bacon, mushrooms or jalapenos, you'll find it at one of these restaurants.
+Whether you want an original bare burger with condiments, one loaded with cheese and refried beans, or simply topped with bacon, you'll find it at one of these restaurants.

 A San Antonio establishment, Chris Madrid's is a comfy restaurant with a full bar on one side and a patio.
-Try the Tostada Burger, a juicy hamburger with onions, refried beans and a large chunk of melted cheese.
-It really is better than it sounds.
-If that's not your thing, try the Flaming Jalapeno Burger or Porky's Delight.
+Try the Tostada Burger, a juicy hamburger with onions, refried beans, and a large chunk of melted cheese that oozes all over the patty.

-In nearby Helotes there is a great burger joint that prides itself on being just that.
-Try the famous Jalapeno Cheddar Burger and a homemade milkshake.
+In nearby Helotes, there is a great burger joint that prides itself on being just that.
+Serving up old-fashioned burgers in a nostalgic setting, Bobby J's is a great spot to fill up on a delicious burger.
+Try their famous Jalapeno Cheddar Burger and a homemade milkshake.

 Chester's has hot burgers and lots of cold beer, including dozens of imports.
-Try the onion rings to go with your cheeseburger; they are delicious and not at all greasy.
-The green chili sauce is fantastic if you want to add spice to your burger.
-The atmosphere is laid-back, and the decor resembles Hooters, though there are no servers; everything is self-service at Chester's.
+Try the onion rings to go with your cheeseburger; they are delicious and not at all greasy and the green chili sauce is fantastic if you want to add spice to your burger.
+The atmosphere is laid-back and everything is self-service.

-This hybrid restaurant is also a bar and a live music venue.
-But you can eat your burger in a separate room if the band is not to your liking.
-Get a small burger or go for the 1/2-pound version if you have a bigger appetite.
-Cheese lovers will love Sam's gloppy, gooey cheeseburgers.
+This hybrid restaurant is also a bar and a live music venue, but you can eat your burger in a separate room if the band is not to your liking.
+Get a small burger or go for the half-pound version if you have a bigger appetite.
+Cheese lovers will love Sam's extra gooey cheeseburgers.